Beyondactivismo/Beyondactivismo/GUIDELINES/toolkit/3_Questions guideline.md

-## II.
-Scheme of questions for the interviews to Beyond Activismo:
+## Scheme of questions for the interviews to Beyond Activismo:

-This schema thinks to work as a guideline and support for all our collaborators to understand BA purpose.
+This scheme works as a guideline and support for all our collaborators to understan BA purpose.
 We believe on the contribution of new ideas and the freedom of creativity from each one of our collaborators.
-Therefore, the following questions can also be taken as examples, the flow of the interview can be freely modified.
+Therefore, the following questions can also be taken as examples, also the flow of the interview can be freely modified.

-**A)Before begining the interview:**
+### **A)Starting the interview:**

    * Brief introduction:

    **BA:** from our side, it is very important to set up a transparent and trustable enviroment.
-That is why we recomend to start wiht an introduction about our purpose and methodologies but most important always give the interviewee the space to ask us as many questions as she/he wants.
+That is why we recomend to start wiht an introduction about our methodologie but most important always give the interviewee the space to ask us as many as wants.

-   **IN:** Because our goal is getting to know people it might be helpful to know about their backgrounds:

-   _Examples:_

-    * Can you tell us about yourself?
+   It is imprtant at this point to explain how our the process would be :

-    * How do you introduce yourself to the people who interact with Beyond Activismo?
+   * do the interview
-    * What did you do before you start your activity like activist?

-**B) Questions related to her or his activity:**
+   * upload the material on the platform
+   * pass through the data checking team
+   * pass through the design team
+   * be send to the interviewee to check the content and sotrytelling
+   * possible corrections
+   * publish it on www.beyondactivismo.org

+   **IN** To start who you are? what do you do?
+What cause/s are you pursuing?

+ ### **B) BODY:**

+These are questions related to her/his activity.
 As our main goal is to build a community based on trustable information about activist we need to be able to comprehend:

  _**How they see Activism**_